 - a pinch of sea salt

-- stevia or dates, to taste
+- real stevia or dates, to taste (omit if sugar-free or on FLOWTOX)

 You do not need a nut milk bag for this recipe!
 Simply soak the cashews (and hemp if you like) overnight or for at least 6 hours.
 Add all of the ingredients to you Vitamix or high speed blender and blend on high.
 Done.
 It should stay in the fridge for 3-4 days.
 It will need a good shaking every now and then because it will separate!